tri-mgt/Sleep_Disorder_Analysis-EDA/README.md

   1. What is the quality of sleep and the sleep duration for each group?
   2. How many individuals have a sleep disorder?
   3. BMI Category

+## Conclusion
+In conclusion, nurses were the most affected by sleep apnea, while salespeople and teachers frequently experience insomnia.
+Additionally, sleep disorders were more common among women (n=103) compared to men (n=52), with the average age at which sleep disorder typically begins is at 46 years old.
+We also observed a negative correlation between stress level and both sleep duration and quality, indicating that the higher the stress levels associated with poorer sleep quality and duration.
+Conversely, higher sleep quality was linked to longer sleep duration.

+In terms of daily steps, we divided the data into two groups: those who walked more than 7,000 steps per day and those who walked less.
+Group 1 demonstrated better sleep quality compared to Group 2.
+Moreover, the majority of individuals in Group 2 suffered from sleep disorders, with only a few reporting none.
+Additionally, we observed a correlation between BMI levels and sleep disorders, with a majority of individuals suffering from sleep disorders categorized as overweight.

+Ultimately, to prevent sleep disorders, regular exercise routines such as walking can significantly benefit individuals' sleep quality and overall health.